 Having decided on a fixed rate, Miss Jones is now umming and ahhing about whether or not to secure the loan?
 The decision isn’t too hard, Miss Jones is a greenie and doesn’t have a car (she rides a pushbike) nor does she own a house, so a secured loan is really out of the question, she doesn’t have any assets to put up as collateral against the loan.
 She only wants to borrow around $10,000 and pay it back over three years, so an unsecured loan suits just fine!

 Compare two personal loans HERE to find out which is the better offer.

 To fix or not to fix?
 That’s one of the questions on everyone’s lips when taking out a personal loan.
-We’ve gone into detail the concept of a fixed rate personal loan but if this doesn’t sound like a good mould for your financial situation then there’s always the option of a variable rate interest loan.
+We’ve gone into detail the concept of a fixed rate personal loan but if this doesn’t sound like a good mould for your financial situation then there’s always the option of a variable rate personal loan.

 With a variable rate personal loan the interest rate will change during the term of the loan according to the rise and fall of market interest rates.